-- Remove the meat from your rotisserie chicken
+- Remove the meat from your rotisserie chicken, set aside

-- Next, get a new pot, and put olive oil in the bottom, heat it, and saute your onions, carrots, and celery for a few minutes, until onions are translucent.
+- In a large soup pot add olive oil to the bottom, heat it, and saute your onions, carrots, and celery for a few minutes, until onions are translucent.
 Usually takes about 5 minutes.

 - Stir in your parsley, oregano, onion powder, and cayenne.

 - Then add in your chicken stock

 - Bring the pot to a boil over medium heat.